ccatto/mobile-chriscatto/README.md

 ## com.chriscatto.app

 * branch feat/cc-002 is adding capacitor
+* branch create-next-app-capacitor is a working branch of create-nextjs-app with Capacitor added in;
+* branch feat/cc-003 adding ionic
+* branch feat/cc-004 I was going to use ionic UI components but I shelved that;
+* branch feat/cc-005 capacitor & next.js only no ionic ui components;

 These are the images of the app running in the emulators:
 ![ChrisCatto.com NextJS Mobile Capacitor Ios Screenshot](https://github.com/ccatto/media-files/blob/main/NextJS/ChrisCatto-NextJS-Mobile-Capacitor-IOS-ScreenShot.png?raw=true)